Disney bets $1 billion on Pixar-driven park revamp

 "Before Disney bought Pixar it was struggling to create its own branded content," said Davenport and Co analyst Michael Morris.
 "Pixar and Marvel had a lot of creative momentum that the company needed to tap."

-As part of the Pixar acquisition, Lasseter, who once worked as a Disneyland guide, was also named "principal creative adviser" to Walt Disney Imagineering, the company's super secret design unit for its theme parks.
+As part of the Pixar acquisition, Lasseter, who once worked as a Disneyland guide and is known for wearing loud Hawaiian shirts, was also named "principal creative adviser" to Walt Disney Imagineering, the company's highly regarded and super secret design unit for its theme parks.

-Lasseter took the stage in New Orleans for Disney's first annual meeting following the deal, dressed in his trademark loud Hawaiian shirt, for a 20-minute speech that rambled from his childhood when he rushed home to watch Bugs Bunny cartoons, to the movie "Cars," which he was then directing.

 It was Iger who suggested the idea of using "Cars" rides in the California Adventure park, according to people involved at the time.
-It was Lasseter who flew in for twice monthly meetings from Pixar's Emeryville, California, headquarters to brainstorm with the Imagineers to make the rides come to life.
+It was Lasseter, who flew in for twice monthly meetings from Pixar's Emeryville, California, headquarters, and the Imagineers who made the rides come to life.

 Lasseter's creative chops beyond animation will be put to their first big test at Disney California Adventure.
 The park has suffered from poor attendance since its 2001 opening, with patrons complaining of too few attractions at too high a price.
 Even with two-for-one specials and other promotions, just 6 million people spun through its turnstiles in 2011, compared with 16 million at the company's flagship Disneyland next door, according to the Themed Entertainment Association trade group.